pescobar/terraform-ansible-tests/README.md

 ## configuration

 Define the [proper environment variables](https://docs.openstack.org/zh_CN/user-guide/common/cli-set-environment-variables-using-openstack-rc.html) to access your OpenStack cloud.
+You can find and example in [slurm-example/openrc.sample](slurm-example/openrc.sample).

 Edit [~/terraform-ansible-tests/slurm-example/variables.tf](slurm-example/variables.tf) with the right values for your setup.
 You can query your `external_gateway` value running `openstack network list --external`